 The GML initiative includes several GSSW faculty who help develop elective curricula that prepare GSSW students for international social work practice, share their international research and expertise at international social work lunches for GSSW students, serve on the GML Scholarship Review Committee, support and mentor GML students, and participate in exchanges with GML alumni that include research collaboration, resource-sharing and other opportunities for continual mutual learning and innovative thinking.

 The GML initiative offers several international social work electives that prepare students for international social work practice and focus on human rights, global citizenship, cultural humility, and cultural intelligence.

 Quarterly lunches are offered by the GML Initiative for all BSW and MSW students at the GSSW related to international social work practice.
 Past topics have included: hearing from a GSSW alum working for the Peace Corps in Morocco about international best practices and how to prepare for and apply for a job in international social work, both domestically and abroad.
 The GML Initiative also offers a newsletter for GSSW students interested in international social work that includes various resources and ways to get involved with international social work practice.

-The GML initiative hopes to further develop curricula that impact the education of our social work students.
-Future electives may focus on human rights, social development, and global citizenship.
-The initiative hopes to encourage the development of study abroad electives, allowing students to receive course credit for international educational opportunities, as well as an opportunity to engage other cultures and develop culturally competent social work practice.
-Additionally, the development of faculty exchanges between our GML scholarship alumni who are now educators in universities and the SSW faculty might pose an opportunity for continual mutual learning, innovative thinking, and advancement.
+The initiative hopes to encourage the development of study abroad electives in the future, allowing students to receive course credit for international educational opportunities, as well as an opportunity to engage other cultures and develop culturally competent social work practice.

 For more information, please contact: